 Zika Virus Injury Lawyers

-Whitney, LLP’s Zika virus injury lawyers are available for free consultations to discuss potential Zika virus claims.
+Whitney, LLP’s Zika virus injury lawyers are available for legal consultations to discuss potential Zika virus claims.
 Our attorneys have experience with claims and cases involving the transmission of diseases through insects, and recovering compensation for those who have been injured.
-If you, a family member, or a loved one have contracted Zika virus, or have questions about Zika virus injury claims, our attorneys are available to discuss during a free consultation.
+If you, a family member, or a loved one have contracted Zika virus, or have questions about Zika virus injury claims, our attorneys are available to discuss during a legal consultation.
 Contact Us Now at 410 583 8000, or use our Quick Contact Form.